 P1000.13

-For an EHT NDP Announcement frame carried in a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield requests feedback for the entire 80 MHz (i.e., all the bits corresponding to the 80 MHz frequency subblock are set to 1), then compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report.
+For an EHT NDP Announcement frame carried in a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield requests feedback for the entire 80 MHz (i.e., all the bits corresponding to the 80 MHz frequency subblock are equal to 1), then compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report.

 P1000.18

-If the Partial BW Info subfield in each 80 MHz frequency subblock requests feedback for a subset of the 80 MHz (i.e., some but not all of the bits corresponding to the 80 MHz frequency subblock are set to 1), then:
+If the Partial BW Info subfield in each 80 MHz frequency subblock requests feedback for a subset of the 80 MHz (i.e., some but not all of the bits corresponding to the 80 MHz frequency subblock are equal to 1), then:

 P1002.63

-When the EMLSR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLSR Link Bitmap subfield.
+When the EMLSR Mode subfield is equal to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLSR Link Bitmap subfield.

 P1002.64

-When the EMLMR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLMR Link Bitmap subfield.
+When the EMLMR Mode subfield is equal to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLMR Link Bitmap subfield.

 P1003.37, 1003.38

-When the EMLSR Mode subfield is set to 0 and the EMLMR Mode subfield is set to 0, the EMLSR/EMLMR Link Bitmap subfield is not present.
+When the EMLSR Mode subfield is equal to 0 and the EMLMR Mode subfield is equal to 0, the EMLSR/EMLMR Link Bitmap subfield is not present.

 P1027.37

-When the Extensible column of an element is set to Subelements, then the element might be extended in future revisions or amendments of this standard by defining additional subelements.
+When the Extensible column of an element is equal to Subelements, then the element might be extended in future revisions or amendments of this standard by defining additional subelements.

 P1137.47, 1137.48

-If a subfield is set to 1, the measurement report applies to the indicated channel; otherwise, if the subfield is set to 0, the measurement report does not apply to the indicated channel.
+If a subfield is equal to 1, the measurement report applies to the indicated channel; otherwise, if the subfield is equal to 0, the measurement report does not apply to the indicated channel.

 P1142.63

-If two or more subfields in the Directional Statistics Bitmap are set to 1, the corresponding measurement results are included in the Measurement Results field in the same sequence as they appear in the Directional Statistics Bitmap field.
+If two or more subfields in the Directional Statistics Bitmap are equal to 1, the corresponding measurement results are included in the Measurement Results field in the same sequence as they appear in the Directional Statistics Bitmap field.

 P1171.44

 If the ACM subfield is equal to 0, then there is no admission control for the corresponding AC.
-If the ACM subfield is set to 1, admission control has to be used prior to transmission using the access parameters specified for this AC.
+If the ACM subfield is equal to 1, admission control has to be used prior to transmission using the access parameters specified for this AC.

 P1172.24

-A TXOP Limit field set to 0 has a special meaning.
+A TXOP Limit field equal to 0 has a special meaning.

 P5240.20 (discuss this one)

-The User Info field shall be addressed to an associated non-AP STA (i.e., AID12 subfield is set to a value in the range 1 to 2006).
+The User Info field shall be addressed to an associated non-AP STA (i.e., AID12 subfield is equal to a value in the range 1 to 2006).

 P5242.46

-The non-AP EHT STA that received an MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2 may transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with a CAS Control subfield with the RDG/More PPDU subfield equal to 0 to the associated AP from which it has received an EHT Capabilities element with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1.
+The non-AP EHT STA that received an MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2 may transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with a CAS Control subfield with the RDG/More PPDU subfield equal to 0 to the associated AP from which it has received an EHT Capabilities element with the TXOP Return Support In TXOP Sharing Mode 2 subfield equal to 1.
 Otherwise, the STA shall not transmit such frame to its associated AP within the allocated time.

 P5247.01

-For a frame sent by a STA affiliated with the MLD with Address 1 field set to a group address (if allowed as described in 9.3.1 (Control frames)….
+For a frame sent by a STA affiliated with the MLD with Address 1 field equal to a group address (if allowed as described in 9.3.1 (Control frames)….

 Discussion (CID 291)